birat1/reddit-sentiment-analyser/README.md

 - [ ] Implement data visualization.
 - [ ] Create a website to handle data visualisation.
 - [ ] Add support for user to choose post on website.
-- [ ] Add abiltiy to change graphs for sentiment analysis.
+- [ ] Add ability to change graphs for sentiment analysis.
 - [ ] Multi-language support